soodoku/tldr/summaries/27_noise.md

     - People can do ratios well also.
         "S. S. Stevens discovered the surprising fact that people share strong intuitions about the ratios of intensity of many subjective experiences and attitudes.
 They can adjust a light so that it appears “twice as bright” as another, and they agree the emotional significance of a ten-month prison sentence is not nearly ten times as bad as that of a sentence of one month." etc.

-6. Break decisions into constituent portions evaluated separately
+6. Break decisions into constituent portions evaluated separately.
+Come up with weights upfront.

 7. Train people.
 Gigerenzer/Boosting--- teach people statistical literacy

 8. Statistical Prediction Than Clinical
-    - pattern matching. we forget about using base rates.
+    - pattern matching. we forget to use base rates.

 9. Using simple scoresheets like BI-RADS